-In 2018 we visited the Philippines for our honeymoon and fell in love with the country.
+In 2017 we visited the Philippines for our honeymoon and fell in love with the country.
 From a tourist perspective, as a gay couple in the Philippines we had no problems at all.
-However, we are always interested to learn about what it is like to be LGBT in a country from a local perspective and not through a rose tinted tourist lens. [no-toc]
+However, we are always interested to learn about what it is like to be LGBT in a country from a local perspective and not through a rose tinted tourist lens.

 This is why we got in contact with Brix, a Filipino local to learn more about what it is like to be gay in the Philippines.
 Check out his interview below!

 Hi Brix, please introduce yourself to our readers.